akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 <div style="text-align:center;"><b><u>The fun part of developing this project ended up here.</u></b></div>
 {% include image.html path="taka-quite-a-journey/fun-ended-here.png" path-detail="taka-quite-a-journey/fun-ended-here.png" alt="Where is the fun part" %}

-If the activity graph had a legend it would be:
+If the Github's activity graph had a legend it would be:

 {% include image.html path="taka-quite-a-journey/activity-graph-fixed.png" path-detail="taka-quite-a-journey/activity-graph-fixed.png" alt="Activity graph" %}

-The fun part was looking how a GTFS Server works, implementing a go API, bootstraping a vue web application.
+The fun part was looking how a GTFS Server works, implementing a Go API, bootstraping a vue web application.
 And then you ask yourself:

 ```
 can I communicate about this now ?